arshapradeep5/SpyFi-Financial-Fraud-Intelligence-Dashboard/README.md

 # 🕵️‍♂️ SpyFi – Financial Fraud Intelligence Dashboard

-> **Theme**: Dark | **Tool**: Power BI | **Purpose**: Real-time financial fraud detection and risk insights
+> **Theme**: Dark | **Tool**: Power BI | **Purpose**: Real-time financial fraud detection and actionable risk insights

 ---

 ## 🌐 Overview

-**SpyFi** is an end-to-end **Fraud Detection and Financial Intelligence** dashboard built in **Power BI**, crafted to:
+**SpyFi** is a comprehensive **Fraud Detection & Financial Intelligence** dashboard developed in **Power BI**.
+It is designed to:

-- Monitor transaction behaviors
+- Monitor and analyze transaction behaviors
-- Detect suspicious activities
+- Detect suspicious and high-risk activities
-- Empower decision-makers with actionable risk intelligence
+- Empower decision-makers with real-time, actionable insights

-Designed with a modern dark theme and intuitive layout, **SpyFi** merges analytics with visual storytelling to support real-time decisions in financial environments.
+Built with a sleek dark theme and an intuitive layout, **SpyFi** integrates advanced analytics with visual storytelling to support informed decisions in financial environments.

 ---

-## ✨ Key Features
+## Key Features

-- 🖤 **Dark-Themed Executive UI** for a sleek and professional look
+- **Executive Dark-Themed UI**: Clean and modern design tailored for leadership
-- 📊 **Overview Tab**: Total transactions, customer activity, channel insights, and trends
+- **Overview Tab**: Displays key metrics like transaction volumes, customer activity, and trends
-- 🚨 **Risk & Anomaly Insights**: Highlights suspicious transactions, high-risk accounts & patterns
+- **Risk & Anomaly Detection**: Highlights suspicious transactions and high-risk account patterns
-- 🔔 **Notification Panel**: Real-time alerts on flagged transactions
+- **Real-Time Alerts**: Notification panel for flagged activities
-- 📋 **Activity Tracker**: Actions like account blocking, investigation follow-up
+- **Activity Tracker**: Tracks investigation actions like account blocking and follow-ups
-- 🔐 **Role-Level Security**: Admin, Branch Head, Analyst views
+- **Role-Level Security**: Customized views for Admin, Branch Heads, and Analysts
-- 🧩 **Dynamic Drilldowns**: Filter by channel, customer, transaction type, and time
+- **Interactive Drilldowns**: Dynamic filters by channel, transaction type, customer, and time
-- 🟥 **Red Accents**: Emphasize risk and anomaly sections
+- **Visual Risk Cues**: Use of red accents to emphasize anomalies and alerts

 ---